gyulanemeth/bluefox.email/comparisons/bluefox-vs-loops.md

 Loops keeps everything on its own maintained infrastructure, and it has clearly put work in: dedicated sending IP pools monitored against blocklists like Spamhaus, a message pipeline tuned to pass spam filters, and a pre-send check that warns you about known traps before you hit send.
 It covers SPF, DKIM, DMARC, and BIMI, generates the DNS records for you, and supports subdomain sending and double opt-in.
 What it doesn't offer is a way to run sending on your own account, and it doesn't publicly document per-customer dedicated IP options or reputation isolation, which is worth confirming directly if isolating one tenant's reputation from another is a hard requirement for you.

 BlueFox Email gives you that layer of control.
 You can stay on its managed infrastructure, or switch on bring-your-own-SES and send through your own AWS account, where your reputation is fully isolated and shaped only by your own behavior, and where each pack carries double the sends.
-A dedicated IP is available on request at $50/month with no enterprise tier or minimum volume required, or configured through your own AWS account in BYO mode.
+On the managed plan, a dedicated IP is available on request at $50/month, no enterprise tier or minimum volume required; in BYO mode, you set one up directly through your own AWS SES account instead, so it's never a separate BlueFox charge there.
 The dashboard shows your live bounce rate against a 2.5% ceiling and complaint rate against a 0.05% ceiling, and you can bulk-clean bounced or complained contacts straight into a suppression list to keep the account healthy.

 For most single-product senders, Loops' managed setup is more than enough and pleasantly hands-off.
 The reasons to want BlueFox here are specific: you need reputation isolation, you want to own the underlying AWS account, or you're sending on behalf of multiple clients and want each one's reputation kept separate.